 - Charging should be supported for the traffic routed between local DN and central DN, any charging issue should be verified with SA WG5.

+NOTE 1: EAS is configured to know traffic belonging to some applications needs to be further processed in a central AS, as such the EAS can send the traffic back to UL CL UPF with the Destination IP address pointing to the central AS after initial processing at the EAS.